 There might be other steps, but what I’ve discovered in life is that when shit breaks down, one or more of the players has decided to fuck off one or more of these things.
 It rarely gets better after that.

 People who need to be angry or need to be sullen or need to be resentful can’t be helped no matter what you do, so in those cases, they will balk at the above points, because that would take away their power.
 Best thing you can do with those kinds of folks is make whatever apology you need to make to clean your soul, accept that it will likely be completely ineffective, release any internal need for a workable response from them, and move on.

-Now, don’t read this and think it’s some kind of thing with which you can beat your partner.
-The idea isn’t to make someone agree with you.
-The idea is to find a place of agreement.
+Now, don’t read this and think it’s some kind of thing with which you can beat (or be beaten by) your partner.
+Deliberate abuse is obviously out of scope.
+The idea isn’t to make someone agree with you or to allow yourself to be made to agree when you really don’t.
+The idea is to find a place of agreement, in mutual good faith.
 That’s a mutual effort.